Fiola (restaurant)

-Fiola is an Italian restaurant located in Washington, D.C. that opened in 2011.
+Fiola is an Italian restaurant in Washington, D.C. that opened on April 8, 2011.
 It has received positive reviews in The Washington Post.
 It is one of several restaurants owned by the couple Fabio and Maria Trabocchi in the city.
 The Trabocchis have announced plans to open a second location in Miami.

-Located on Pennsylvania Avenue between the United States Capitol and the White House, U.S. politicians are regularly seen eating at Fiola, including President Barack Obama and First Lady Michelle Obama.
+Located in Penn Quarter on Pennsylvania Avenue between the United States Capitol and the White House, U.S. politicians are regularly seen eating at Fiola, including President Barack Obama and First Lady Michelle Obama.
 In September 2018, at the height of the controversy over the Brett Kavanaugh Supreme Court nomination, Senator Ted Cruz and his wife were confronted by protesters at the restaurant, after which they left.
 This led to criticism on websites such as Yelp.